brathis/docker-kibana-s3-backup/README.md

 - KIBANA_PORT: The port that Kibana listens on
 - KIBANA_USER: A Kibana user with sufficient privileges to read any saved objects
 - KIBANA_PASSWORD: The password for said user
+- KIBANA_SPACES: Optional comma-separated list of space identifiers.
+If not defined, the default space is used.
+The special value 'default' denotes the default space.
-- KIBANA_VERSION: The Kibana version string used in the `kbn-version` header, e.g. `7.2.0`
+- KIBANA_VERSION: The Kibana version string used in the `kbn-version` header, e.g. `7.5.0`
 - TZ: The timezone to be used inside the container

 All environment variables prefixed with 'AWS_' are directly used by [awscli](https://aws.amazon.com/cli/) that this image heavily relies on.